jeffweiss/ecto_ldap/README.md

 **Ecto Adapter for LDAP**

-## TODO
-1. Implement attribute updates
-2. Implement connection pool upon adapter startup

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish) (currently unavailable), the package can be installed as:
+[From Hex](https://hex.pm/docs/publish), the package can be installed as follows:

   1. Add ecto_ldap to your list of dependencies in `mix.exs`: